ashishps1/awesome-low-level-design/problems/library-management-system.md

-# Designing a Library Management System:
+# Designing a Library Management System

 This contains the object-oriented design and implementation of a Library Management System (LMS) using Java.

-## Introduction
 The LMS is designed to manage library operations, including book inventory, member subscriptions, and book lending processes, using Java's object-oriented features.

 ## System Requirements